 I edit your Grant Applications to demonstrate the principles of urgency, legitimacy, and viability through the application of the Foolproof Grant Template.
 The cost of Grant work depends on the number of documents required and their page length.
 A 1-2 page grant proposal by itself will take 2 hours, 3-6 page proposal will take 3 hours, and a 7-12 page proposal will require 4 hours.
-This work is also $150/hour.
+This work is also the base rate of $180/hour.
 If you want to work on multiple grants, I’ll also inquire how much recycling or overlap you think is possible between the applications, and reduce the cost accordingly.
 Please note that while I primarily work on social science and humanities grants, I do work on science grants on a case by case basis, and am happy to discuss it with you.
 The usual discounts explained above apply.

 - Book Proposal Editing and Consulting:

 We love to work on Book Proposals!
 We show you how to organize a Book Proposal to include all the required elements, and to focus on the marketing aspects instead of the excessive scholarly detail that inexperienced scholars mistakenly include.
 The standard 6-8 page book proposal is 3 hours, and the cost is $210/hour ($250/hour for tenured folks).
 The discounts explained above apply.

 - Single Article or Chapter Manuscript Editing:

 On a case-by-case basis Dr. Karen will edit Article or Chapter Mss.
 I read for organization and language, soundness of evidence and argumentation, balance of data and theory, and suitability for the journal being targeted, as well as basic issues of wording, grammar, sentence structure, and style.
 In particular I flag weak logic, jargon, word repetition, and the scourge of redundancy.
 The cost is $240/hour and the number of hours depends on the page length of the mss., but in most cases, the cost is 2 hours for one draft of edits or 3 hours for two drafts.
 The usual discounts explained above apply.